-Thigh Brows: Bella Hadid, Kylie Jenner & More Stars Slay The Body-Flattering Instagram Pose
+Thigh Brows: Bella Hadid, Kylie Jenner & More Stars Slay The Body-Flattering IG Pose

 Too hot to handle!
 ‘Thigh brows’ continue to be an A-list trend as the summer rolls in, with Kylie Jenner, Bella Hadid and more bikini-clad stars giving it a go.
 Haven’t heard of it?
-You’ve got to see our gallery full of celebs striking the sexy pose for Instagram!
+Check out our gallery full of celebs striking the sexy pose for Instagram!

 Sorry thigh gap — you’ve totally been replaced by thigh brows.
 Embracing your curves is the hottest new fad and several of the biggest stars are proving that with their red-hot pictures.
 Nicki Minaj, 34, Khloe Kardashian, 32, Bella Hadid, 20, Beyonce, 35, and Rihanna, 29, are just a few of the A-list celebs who have showed off their “thigh brows” on Instagram.
 If you haven’t heard of the pose before, it’s defined as: “the line on the top of your thigh that appears when you sit, kneel, or bend forward and the flesh from your booty rolls on top of your thigh,” according to Urban Dictionary.
 Click Here To See All The Gorgeous Stars Flaunting Their Thigh Brows!